 Rescission means setting aside the contract and is possible in all cases of misrepresentation.
 The aim of rescission is to put the parties back in their original position, as though the contract had not been entered into or taken place.

 The damaged party may withdraw from the contract by giving notice to the other.
-However, this in some cases is non necessary as any action which indicating repudiation, e.g. notifying the authorities, may suffice.
+However, this in some cases is non-necessary as any action which indicating repudiation, e.g. notifying the authorities, may suffice.
 Car & Universal Finance v Caldwell 1 QB 525.

 The Bars to Rescission:

-The equitably remedy of Rescission is awarded entirely at the discretion of the court.
+The equitable remedy of Rescission is awarded entirely at the discretion of the court.
 The damaged party may [ if the courts see fit] lose the right to rescind in the following four circumstances:

 The damaged party will affirm subjection to the contract if they with full knowledge of the misrepresentation and of their right to rescind, they explicitly proclaim that they have a desire to continue with the contract, or if they perform an act from which the intention may be implied.
 Long v Lloyd 1 WLR 753.

 Noteworthy, is that the court of appeal in Peyman v Lanjani Ch 457, considered and held that the claimant had not lost his right to rescind the contract because he knew a misrepresentation had occurred or that he proceeded with the contract.
-The fact that it was not with-in his knowledge that he was entitled to rescind the contract was sufficient to show to the court that, he could not be said to have elected to affirm the contract.
+The fact that it was not within his knowledge that he was entitled to rescind the contract was sufficient to show to the court that, he could not be said to have elected to affirm the contract.

 Lapse of Time